MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 The next thing we will do is set a default language for your title.
 All localization features will now associate a language with every translated version of the content.

-The title requires a default language; this would ensure that if any player’s preferred language isn’t set or supported, the player can still receive the default version of the content.
+The title requires a default language.
+This ensures that if any player’s preferred language isn’t set or supported, the player can still receive the default version of the content.

 To begin, select **Settings** in the menu to the left, as shown below.